kimpettersen/angular-node-cv/README.md

 ##Node JS and Express JS##

 [Node JS](http://nodejs.org/) 0.8.x is awesome, I knew that.
-You have low level access to a lot of stuff, but at the same time [Express](http://expressjs.com/) JS gives you a lot of shortcuts to make your life a lot easier and faster.
+You have low level access to a lot of stuff, but at the same time [Express](http://expressjs.com/) JS gives you a lot of shortcuts to make your life way easier and faster.
-Express JS is a lightweight framework the neccesary functionaliy you need and would expect from a web framework.
+*Express JS* is a lightweight framework with the neccesary functionaliy you need and would expect from a web framework.

-I work with Django everyday, and how big of a relief it is to work with Express JS.
+I work with Django everyday, and how big of a relief it is to work with *Express JS*.
 Everything just works, and there's little to no weird magic going on.

-##Nodejitsu##

-[Nodejitsu](https://www.nodejitsu.com/) needs to be mentioned.
-It is cheap, it is simple, it has great support, and it is how hosting should be like.

 ##Mocha, Jasmine and Testacular##